Easter Bunny Cake

 • 1/2 cup coconut oil room temperature

-• 3 tablespoons milk give or take 1 tablespoon
+• 3 tbsp milk give or take 1 tablespoon

 • 2 cups shredded desiccated coconut for garnish